-Figure 16.
-Performance diagrams of the Baltic-2 power-ramp forecasts for the 7-day period under the ramp definition of changing over |50 MW| within 6 hours.
-The x-axis is success ratio, the y-axis is probability of detection, the dashed diagonal lines extending from the origin represent bias values, and the blue contours indicate a range of critical success index values.
+Fig. 16.
+Performance diagrams of the Baltic-2 power ramp forecasts for the 7-day period under the ramp definition of changing over |50 MW| within 6 hours.
+The x-axis is the success ratio, the y-axis is the probability of detection, the dashed diagonal lines extending from the origin represent bias values, and the blue contours indicate a range of critical success index values.
 A perfect forecast would land on the top-right corner of the diagram. (a) The ensemble means of each participant are purple dots, the results of voting schemes are green triangles, and the six-organization ensemble mean is a black cross. (b) The p5 ensemble members are gray dots, the results of voting schemes among the p5 ensemble members are triangles, and the p5 ensemble mean is a black cross.

 Discussion